Dear Hungry Readers,

 —Arrive in Venice in time to settle in before dinner.
 Overnight in spacious apartments in the newly renovated Palazzo Morosini degli Spezieri overlooking a lazy canal in the charming San Polo district.

-Our accommodations in Venice: newly renovated, spacious apartments complete with kitchenettes.
+Our accommodations in Venice: newly renovated, spacious and pristine apartments complete with kitchenettes.
 Photo: Compliments of Palazzo Morosini degli Spezieri

 Day 6 (Includes lunch, dinner, and overnight)